PrincetonUniversity/FastTemplatePeriodogram/README.md

 This process is extremely slow.
-[Sesar et al. (2016)](https://arxiv.org/abs/1611.08596) applied a similar template fitting procedure to multiband Pan-STARRS photometry and found that (1) template fitting was signicantly more accurate for estimating periods of RR Lyrae stars, but that (2) it required a substantial amount of computational resources to perform these fits.
+[Sesar et al. (2016)](https://arxiv.org/abs/1611.08596) applied a similar template fitting procedure to multiband Pan-STARRS photometry and found that (1) template fitting was significantly more accurate for estimating periods of RR Lyrae stars, but that (2) it required a substantial amount of computational resources to perform these fits.